Skip to main content

 Does Medicaid cover Trelegy Ellipta?

-Medicaid usually covers Trelegy Ellipta, but coverage ultimately depends on your plan and state of residence.
-Even though prescription drug coverage is optional under federal Medicaid law, all states currently provide some form of coverage for outpatient drugs like Trelegy Ellipta.
+Medicaid usually covers Trelegy, but coverage ultimately depends on your plan and state of residence.
+All states currently provide some form of coverage for outpatient drugs.

-According to GSK, the manufacturer of Trelegy Ellipta, most Medicaid beneficiaries pay $4–$9 per month for their medication.
+According to GSK, the manufacturer of Trelegy Ellipta, most Medicaid beneficiaries pay $5–$10 per month for their medication.
 The best way to find out whether your state’s Medicaid plan covers Trelegy and learn how much it will cost you out of pocket is to contact your state’s Medicaid agency.
+If you have a managed Medicaid plan, you could contact the plan that administers your benefits.

 Factors influencing Medicaid coverage for Trelegy Ellipta